-The dream of Corpus Christi’s long-time pastor, Father José Luis Menéndez, the first building of La Merced is created in the spirit of an old Peruvian church.
-It is intended, in Father’s words, “to give back something to the United States for what it has given us.
+The dream of Corpus Christi’s long-time pastor, Father José Luis Menéndez, the Cultural Center is intended, in Father’s words, “to give back something to the United States for what it has given us, its immigrant population.
 It accepts us and gives us a chance to build a new life.
 We in turn give the gift of our culture.”
-It is also a gift to South Florida and to the people of the transitional neighborhoods.
+It is also in particular a gift to South Florida and to the people of transitional neighborhoods.
 “Just because many of our neighbors cannot donate the dollars needed for such a project as this does not mean that they do not deserve to live with art and culture, that their children should not benefit from a community reflecting the culture and history of so many of its people – or that persons from outside this neighborhood should not be welcome to visit us, and to learn about this history and how all of us can appreciate it together as one diverse but united community.”

 La Merced, the first building of the Cultural Center and the focal point of an anticipated village square, was begun fifteen years ago under the inspiration of the parish’s Peruvian community.
 In addition to being a house of worship, it is also home for significant original works of art, both Spanish Colonial art created in the New World and works imported from Europe by the colonial settlors.
 As construction has continued, and donors of time, talent and treasure have come forward, Father Menéndez has increased the quality and detail of construction, and the size and quality of the collections.